Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Problem Formulation

-We are interested in the development of decentralized algorithms which will allow a pair of agents $(i,j)$ to coordinate its motion locally, i.e. when agent $i$ lies in the communication region of agent $j$ and vice versa, and are therefore able to exchange information on their position and velocity vectors.
-Based on the updated information, the agents make a decision on whether they keep their current goal assignment or swap goals.
-The criterion on the decision making is to choose the assignment $k\in\{1,\dots,\N!\}$ which \emph{minimizes the sum of total distance (i.e., results in the shortest paths) to the goal locations}.
+\emph{Problem Description:} Our goal is to develop decentralized algorithms that force $\N_c\leq \N$ connected agents to decide whether they keep their current goal assignment or swap goals.
+The criterion on the decision making is to choose the assignment $k\in\{1,\dots,\N_c!\}$ which \emph{minimizes the sum of total distance (i.e., results in the shortest paths) to the goal locations}.
 In the sequel, we refer to this assignment as the optimal assignment.
-The challenge in the case of non-point robots is to furthermore ensure that the optimal assignment results not only in stable, but also in collision-free trajectories \ac{wrt} the goal locations.
+The challenge in the case of non-point robots is to ensure that the optimal assignment results not only in stable, but also in collision-free trajectories \ac{wrt} the assigned goal locations.
+We develop a switching policy between optimal (shortest) and safe (collision-free) trajectories with provable guarantees.
+This policy is realized via switching between the \ac{OGA} and \ac{CA} policies defined in the sequel, while the switched systems and control framework is employed to facilitate the stability and safety analysis for the resulting trajectories of the multi-robot system.
+We first review some basic results on switched systems theory.